Founded in London, UK. We respect your privacy.

 Use Edge if

-You want a plan that adapts when life happens, you have any joint concerns or injury history, you want strength and mobility built in to prevent injury, you intend to keep running past the 5K (most people do), or you have tried NHS C25K before and dropped off.
+You want a plan you can shape around real life with Flexi Swap and Edge AI, you have any joint concerns or injury history, you want strength and mobility built in to prevent injury, you intend to keep running past the 5K (most people do), or you have tried NHS C25K before and dropped off.

 The most honest version